corneliusweig/rakkess/README.md

 This is what `rakkess` is for.
 It lists access rights for the current user and all server resources.

-It is also useful to find out who can hamper with some server resource.
+It is also useful to find out who may interact with some server resource.
-Check out the sub-command `rakkess resource` [below](#show-subjects-with-access-to-a-given-resource).
+Check out the sub-command `rakkess resource` [below](#show-subjects-with-access-to-a-given-resource1).

 ## Demo
 ![rakkess demo](doc/demo-user-smaller.png "rakkess --namespace default")